Identification Design: Model

 \paragraph{Information structures}

-In our model, the decision maker does not know the distribution of the state of the world.
-Instead, he makes inferences about $\mu$ via \emph{information structure $(\Sigma,E)$, }where $\Sigma$ is a finite set of messages and \emph{experiment} $E:\Omega\mapsto\Delta(\Sigma)$ assigns message distributions $E(\cdot\mid\omega)$ to states $\omega$.
-The decision maker observes the entire distribution
+The decision maker acts on objective information about the true distribution of the state of the world $\mu$.
+He observes the distribution of messages generated by \emph{information structure $(\Sigma,E)$, }where $\Sigma$ is a finite set of messages and $E:\Omega\to\Delta(\Sigma)$ assigns message distributions $E(\cdot\mid\omega)$ to states $\omega$.
+Admissible state distribution $\nu$ is \emph{observationally equivalent} to $\mu$ if and only if $E\nu=E\mu$, and we write

-of messages generated by the information structure and views prior $\nu$ in $\mathcal{P}$ as plausible if and only if $E\nu=E\mu$.
-We write

-for the set of all such distributions.
-Information structure $(\Sigma,E)$ is \emph{fully informative }if $\ker E=\{0\}$ and \emph{almost fully informative }if $\ker E$ has dimension at most $1$, noting that the former is a special case of the latter. \begin{assumption} For each state $\omega$ there exists a distinct state $\omega'$ such that (i) $u(a,\omega)=u(a,\omega')$ for all actions $a\in A$ and (ii) if $\nu(s)=\nu'(s)$ for all $s\in\Omega\setminus\{\omega,\omega'\}$ then $\nu\in\mathcal{P}$ if and only if $\nu'\in\mathcal{P}$. \end{assumption} Assumption \ref{Assumption: irrel} enriches the state space with payoff-irrelevant variables.
-These signals allow the researcher greater control over the identified set $\mathcal{P}(\Sigma,E)$ and are therefore valuable to her, even though they do not directly enter the decision maker's payoffs.
-In our lead application to robust causal inference, irrelevance is implied by a mild restriction on the granularity of the assignment mechanism $P(T\mid X)$; in practice, the researcher can \emph{create }payoff-redundant states by conditioning signals on irrelevant variables.
+for the \emph{identified set }of all such distributions.
+Information structure $(\Sigma,E)$ is \emph{fully informative }if $\ker E$ has dimension $0$; \emph{uninformative }if $\ker E$ has dimension $\vert\Omega\vert-1$; and \emph{almost fully informative} if $\ker E$ has dimension at most $1$.
+Fully informative information structures exactly identify the true state distribution $\mu$, as in the full-disclosure benchmark of Section \ref{Section: motivating example}.

 \paragraph{The decision maker's problem}